 The Pre-Enrollment application form for both programs is available at:

 Students may enroll in any of the HIT courses in which they have met the pre-requisites noted in the individual class descriptions.
 Most HIT courses are offered only once per year, so planning ahead is important.
 HIT 100, Introduction to Health Information Technology: Hospital Settings, and HIT 120: Basic ICD-CM Coding courses are offered in the fall, and both tend to fill up very quickly with a long wait list, so early registration is recommended.
-HIT 123 is now offered in the spring rather than the fall.

 Are you ready to learn online?